Jeiwan/uniswapv3-book/content/docs/milestone_2/tick-bitmap-index.md

 ```

 When there's liquidity provided in different price ranges, we cannot simply calculate the target tick.
 We need to **find
-it** depending on the amount of liquidity in different price ranges.
-Thus, we need to index all ticks that have liquidity
+it**.
+Thus, we need to index all ticks that have liquidity and then use the index to find ticks to "inject" enough
-and then use the index to find ticks to "fill" enough liquidity for a swap.
-In this step, we're going to implement such
+liquidity for a swap.
+In this step, we're going to implement such index.
-index.

 ## Bitmap

 Bitmap is a popular technique of indexing data in a compact way.
-A bitmap is simply an array of zeros and ones, where
+A bitmap is simply a number represented in the binary
+system, e.g. 31337 is `111101001101001`.
+We can look at it as an array of zeros and ones, with each digit having an index.
-each element as and index and corresponds to some external entity (something that's indexed).
-Each element can be a zero
-or a one, which can be seemed as setting a flag: when 0, flag is not set; when 1, flag is set.
-What makes this approach
-favorable is that the whole array can be stored as a single number in the binary number system!

-For example, the array `111101001101001` is number 31337.
-The number takes two bytes (0x7a69) and two bytes can store 16
-flags (1 byte = 8 bits).
+We then say that 0 means a flag is not set and 1 means it's set.
+So what we get is a very compact array of indexed flags:
+each byte can fit 8 flags.
+In Solidity, we can have integers up to 256 bits, which means one `uint256` can hold 256 flags.

 Uniswap V3 uses this technique to store the information about initialized ticks, that is ticks with some liquidity.
 When
-a flag is set (1), the tick has liquidity; when flag is not set (0), the tick is not initialized.
-Let's review the
+a flag is set (1), the tick has liquidity; when a flag is not set (0), the tick is not initialized.
+Let's look at the
 implementation.

 ## TickBitmap Contract